Linda-Ikechukwu/Personal-Site/src/blog/posts/social-share-buttons-with-react-share-library/social-share-buttons-with-react-share.md

 title: "Add Social Share Buttons to Your Gatsby Blog Pages In 3 Steps"
 date: "2020-05-24"
 featured: "./socialshare.png"
-description: "You've created the perfect blog with gatsby, now you're wondering how to let people share them accross several social media platforms with just one click.
-In this article you'll learn  how to add social media buttons in 3 simple steps using the react share library."
+description: "Learn  how to add social media share buttons to your gatsby blog in 3 simple steps using the react share library."
 tags: ["React","Gatsby"]
 keywords: "Social Share Buttons, Gatsby Blog, React Share, Build a developer blog "
 ---

 We can all agree that writing a well thought out blog post isn’t the easiest thing to do.
 However, you'll still want to do it because you want to share your knowledge and hope that someone reads it aand finds it helpful.

 Adding social share buttons to your blog pages ensures that readers who find your article useful can share it with their audience with the click of a button.
 This improves the chances of more people reading your articles.